mhamas/apify-demo-pycon-vilnius-2025/README.md

 **Solution**

-For some reason, "<a href='...'>"on Data day page have "href" links that don't start with "'/2025/talks'", but only "/talks".
+For some reason, `<a href='...'>" elements on Data day page have "href" links that don't start with "/2025/talks", but only "/talks".

 ![Data day HTML](images/4g_data_day_data_inconsistency.png)

-We need to modify the "startswith()" condition to handle both cases.
+We need to modify the `startswith()` condition to handle both cases.
 Let's update the relevant line to
 ```python
 talk_links = soup.find_all(
     'a',